-On November 23, 1994, Central Maine filed with the Commission an agreement among Central Maine, various governmental agencies and other parties, 5 which was entitled "Saco River Fish Passage Agreement" (Fish Passage Agreement) and styled as an Offer of Settlement.
-The Fish Passage Agreement purports to govern fish passage at the Skelton Project, as well as at Central Maine's Cataract Project No. 2528 (Cataract), Bar Mills Project No. 2194 (Bar Mills), West Buxton Project No. 2531 (West Buxton), Bonny Eagle Project No. 2529 (Bonny Eagle), and Hiram Project No. 2530 (Hiram), and at Swans Falls Corporation's exempted Swans Falls Project No. 11365 (Swans Falls) also located on the mainstem of the Saco River.
-6 Central Maine did not request approval of the Fish Passage Agreement as a whole, but rather, requested that the Commission "incorporate the appropriate terms" of the agreement into the appropriate licenses.
-This would
+On November 23, 1994, Central Maine filed with the Commission an agreement among Central Maine, various governmental agencies and other parties, 5/ which was entitled "Saco River Fish Passage Agreement" (Fish Passage Agreement) and styled as an Offer of Settlement.
+The Fish Passage Agreement purports to govern fish passage at the Bonny Eagle Project, 6/ as well as at Central Maine's Cataract Project No. 2528 (Cataract), Skelton Project No. 2527 (Skelton), Bar Mills Project No. 2194 (Bar Mills), West Buxton Project No. 2531 (West Buxton), and Hiram Project No. 2530 (Hiram), and at Swans Falls Corporation's exempted Swans Falls Project No. 11365 (Swans Falls), also located on the mainstem of the Saco River.
+7/